RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 <br/>

 Now similar to before we are going to create new role assignments for your Admins and employees <br/>
-For the Prod resource group only assign the admins group as a contributer <br/>
+For the Prod resource group only assign the admins group as a contributor <br/>
 For the non-prod resource group assign the employees group as reader and the admin group as contriubter <br/>
 <img src="https://i.imgur.com/2TDJoDJ.png" height="80%" width="80%" alt="EntraID"/>
 <img src="https://i.imgur.com/N00Tvm2.png" height="80%" width="80%" alt="EntraID"/>